kwongit/kwongit/README.md

 - ⚡ Fun fact: ...
 -->

-### 😄  About Me

-Hello, I'm Kevin—a software engineer with over a decade of experience in Quality Assurance.
+I'm a software engineer with over a decade of experience in Quality Assurance.
 Facing layoffs at Indeed.com, I embraced the opportunity to transition into development.
 Through App Academy, I honed skills in JavaScript, React, Redux, Python, Flask, and SQLAlchemy, crafting three full-stack applications.
 My QA background offers a unique perspective on software development, emphasizing quality throughout the lifecycle.
 I'm eager to collaborate and contribute to high-performing applications.
 Explore my [portfolio](https://kwongit.github.io/) for details on my projects.
 Thank you for visiting!

 ### 💻  Tech Stack